chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

 ## Task 4: Promote the Canary Deployment to production

-1. Go back to the SSH window, run the following commands to merge the canary branch and push it to the Git server.
+1. Go back to the SSH window, run the following commands to merge the canary branch, and push it to the Git server.

    ```bash
    git checkout master